xcat2/xcat-core/docs/source/advanced/docker/docker_registry.rst

 Docker registry needed to be set up on xCAT's MN.

-This section describes two methods of setting up docker registry manullay.
+This section describes two methods of setting up docker registry manually.

 First, create some folders where files for this tutorial will live. ::